 "(The) study took a broad look at PFAS contamination, retention, and migration in farm soils where biosolids were historically land applied.
 The data presented demonstrate very low concentrations of PFA compounds in soils receiving biosolids with migration attenuated in the first few feet of soil.
 The concentrations are lower than published health-based screening criteria published by the USEPA.
 The low concentrations of PFAS in biosolids coupled with depth to groundwater of 150’ – 400’ and Arizona’s low rainfall alleviates risk and helps minimize the impacts on public health and groundwater."

-Due to the findings of the collaborative study, the moratorium on land application in Pima County was lifted in November 2020.
+Due to the collaborative study, the moratorium on land application in Pima County was lifted in November 2020.
 With land application being threatened nationally due to PFAS concerns, the WEST Center - Pima County Wastewater study is very significant, helping to inform biosolid disposal/use decisions in communities across the country.